rcasto/simplequad/README.md

 const nodeCapacity: number = 5;

-// Create the QuadTree by passing in the Bounds and Capacity const quadTree: QuadTree = createQuadTree(bounds, nodeCapacity);
+// Create the QuadTree by passing in the Bounds and Capacity
+// The bounds here are required to be a BoundingBox const quadTree: QuadTree = createQuadTree(bounds, nodeCapacity);

 // Create a monster object
-const monster: CollisionObject = {
+const monster: Monster = {
     hp: 100,
     attack: 50,
     favoriteFood: 'tacos',
     // Requirement is that objects added to the QuadTree
-    // implement a getBoundingBox method, this method returns a BoundingBox
+    // implement a getBoundingBox method, this method returns a Bound
     // containing the object
-    getBoundingBox() {
+    // A Bound can be a Circle, Point, or BoundingBox. getBounds() {
         return {
             x: 0,
             y: 0,